-Here are 25 caves in California that visitors are allowed to enter and explore.
-Some must be visited on a guided tour, while others are open for independent exploration.
 Whether you walk, climb, crawl, or kayak, you will want to check all these California caves off your list.

 Awesome Caves in California You Can Explore

-Caves in Northern California
+Northern California Caves

-Shasta Caverns
+Lake Shasta Caverns (National Natural Landmark)

-Recently given the distinction of “National Natural Landmark”, Lake Shasta Caverns have been drawing in folks as they road trip along Interstate 5 for generations.
+Lake Shasta Caverns have been drawing in folks as they road trip along Interstate 5 for generations.

 Shasta Lake was formed in 1945 when the Shasta Dam was completed, flooding the area below the carverns.
-These days, the only way to reach them is via a 10-minute catamaran ride across the McCloud arm of Shasta Lake, followed by a 10-minute bus ride up to the cave entrance.

 The paths inside the cave are as wide a regular hallway, so you won’t have to do any crawling or navigate tight squeezes.
 You will, however, have to navigate some stairs during the tour.